Lectures on LHC Physics

 \item[--] even though they are just hand written and do not include a lot of text it might be useful to have a look at Michael Spira's QCD lecture notes~\cite{spirix_notes} to view some of the topics from a different angle.

 \end{itemize}

-\section{LHC Phenomenology}
+\section{LHC phenomenology}

-While the two first parts of these lecture notes focus on Higgs physics and on QCD, biased towards aspects relevant to the LHC, they do not yet justify the title of the lecture notes.
+While the first two parts of these lecture notes focus on Higgs physics and on QCD, biased towards aspects relevant to the LHC, they hardly justify the title of the lecture notes.
 In addition, both introductions really are theoretical physics.
-The third section will reflect what many theorists working on LHC topics need to know.
+The third section will introduce other aspects which theorists working on LHC topics need to know.
 It goes beyond what you find in theoretical physics text books and is usually referred to as `phenomenology'. \footnote{The term `phenomenology' is borrowed from philosophy where it means exactly the opposite from what it means in physics.
-Originally, phenomenology is a school based on Edmund Husserl.
-Unlike other fields of philosophy their main interest are not observations but the actual nature of things.
+Originally, phenomenology is a school based on Edmund Husserl, who were interested not in observations but the actual nature of things.
 Doing exactly the opposite, physicist phenomenologists are theorists who really care about measurements.}

 This terms indicates that these topics are not really theoretical physics in the sense that they rely on for example field theory.
 They are not experimental physics either, because they go beyond understanding the direct results of the LHC detectors.
 Instead, they lie in between the two fields and need to be well understood to allow theorists and experimentalists to interact with each other.